 First, let’s look at the attack on SIKE.
 The paper shows that for SIKE, large power differences can be induced because the SIKE implementations reviewed are susceptible to attack.
 Without going into algorithmic details here, an attacker can incrementally choose ciphertexts that reveal incremental key bits.
 Depending on a key bit guess, an ‘anomalous 0 value’ may be propagated throughout the remainder of the SIKE computation.
 Since this ‘anomalous 0 value’ yields a lot of 0 values in the computation, this results in lower power consumption and hence a faster CPU frequency and, therefore, a faster completion time.
 Because SIKE is based on elliptic curve crypto (ECC), it is slow enough to enable remote timing attacks.

 For the attack’s broader applicability, we have to speculate.
 The paper claims a general result that power side channels can be turned into timing channels.
 Though this is true, a practical timing attack requires large time differences or very precise timing.
-In other research, it is shown that on several platforms, AES-NI is susceptible to key extraction when the attacker is on a local system and has access to very precise timing (hat tip to Simon Pontié).
-This timing source is generally not available to remote attackers.
+It seems unlikely that AES or other symmetric algorithms will be attackable soon because they run in significantly fewer clocks.
 SIKE uses ECC, so it is plausible that other ECC algorithms are going to be found susceptible; more likely ECDH rather than ECDSA, because the latter uses random nonces.
 “Point at infinity” or “zero value” power attacks are known and may be remotely triggered.
 More research will have to confirm or reject this speculation.

 One thing that is known is that since this attack turns power differences into time differences, power attack mitigations also apply as countermeasures.
 As such, it will be a significant hurdle to attack implementations that are already protected against power side channels.
 Using existing power countermeasures is also what the paper, Intel, ARM, and AMD recommend.